 UPDATE: The Legal System of the Republic of the Union of Myanmar

-Updated by Su Wai Mon & Dr. Md.
+By Dr. Su Wai Mon and Dr. Md.
 Ershadul Karim

-Su Wai Mon is a Lecturer at the Faculty of Law, Multimedia University (MMU), Melaka Campus Malaysia and a Doctoral Candidate in the area of Maritime Security at the International Islamic University Malaysia (IIUM).
+Dr. Su Wai Mon is a Lecturer at the Faculty of Law, Multimedia University (MMU), Melaka Campus Malaysia.

 Dr. Md.
-Ershadul Karim is a Senior Lecture at the Faculty of Law, University of Malaya, Kuala Lumpur, Malaysia and a non-practicing lawyer enrolled with Bangladesh Supreme Court.
+Ershadul Karim is a Senior Lecturer at the Faculty of Law, University of Malaya, Kuala Lumpur, Malaysia, and a non-practicing lawyer enrolled with the Bangladesh Supreme Court.

 Table of Contents

 - 2. A Brief Legal History